 And to mention that right at the beginning, the two mistakes go hand-in-hand.
 They fuel each other.

 Work as they did 20 years ago

-The first problem I see is that —despite the fact that airlines are drowning in data— they very often try to handle data like they did 20 years ago.
+The first problem I see is that, even though airlines are drowning in data, they often try to handle data like they did 20 years ago.
 In so many cases, Excel still is the tool to use.
-And in many cases, the results are then transferred to Powerpoint to finally prepare PDFs that are sent out to relevant stakeholders.
+And in many cases, the results are then transferred to Powerpoint to prepare PDFs sent out to relevant stakeholders finally.

 Overvaluing things they don’t understand

-Don’t get me wrong; I’m absolutely convinced about the power and impact AI, machine learning, and all the other stuff has to our everyday life.
-Nonetheless, I’ve only met a few people that really deeply understand these topics and are capable of creating real business benefits out of it.
+Don’t get me wrong; I’m convinced about the power and impact AI, machine learning, and all the other stuff has on our everyday life.
+Nonetheless, I’ve only met a few people who deeply understand these topics and can create real business benefits out of them.